5T33Z0/Clover-Crate/RtVariables/README.md

 Starting from Clover r1129 the parameters are taken from SMBiOS and are not needed to be entered here.

 ## ROM
-Last digits of `SmUUID` or MAC Address.
-Clover can detect the MAC Address of your Ethernet Adapter if `<string>UseMacAddr0</string>` is selected.
-The procedure does not work for everyone, so test it.
+Last digits of `SmUUID` or `MAC Address`.
+Clover can detect the MAC Address of your Ethernet Adapter if `UseMacAddr0` is selected.
+This does not work for everyone, so test it.

 ## MLB
 **MLB** = BoardSerialNumber

 ## BooterConfig
 These are bit masks to set various boot flags.
 There's no further info in the manual about them.
-But if you ever wanted to know, what the value `0x28` for `BooterConfig` means, see the next table.
+But if you ever wanted to know, where the value `0x28` for `BooterConfig` comes from, check the next table.

 ### Bitfields for boot-arg flags
 |Bit| Flag Name | HEX Value  | Default in r5142